Menu

 Workflows that listen to project data are more diverse, more dynamic, and ultimately smarter.
 The challenging part in creating project-sensitive workflows is identifying change-sensitive information that can stimulate the workflow, triggering behaviors that are smart for your processes.

-That’s why we’re presenting three common use cases that we’ve seen used at our customers, one for each type of transition option.
+That’s why we’re presenting three common use cases that we’ve seen used by our customers, one for each type of transition option.

-For all of them, we’re going to assume the simplest possible workflow so we focus on the transitions without losing the big picture.
+We will assume the simplest possible workflow for all of them so we focus on the transitions without losing the big picture.

 Simple workflow in Jira listening project data